taliesinb/floatworld/README.markdown

 Download and install the Qt SDK for your platform from [their website](http://qt.nokia.com/downloads/downloads).

 I've only built *floatworld* on Snow Leopard, so I can't yet speak about building it on other platforms.
-The build process is painless: first ask Qt to produce a makefile using the `qmake` library, then actually build the sources using `make`.
+The build process is painless: first ask Qt to produce a makefile using `qmake`, then actually build the sources using `make`.
 In more detail:

 To build an appropriate Makefile using `qmake`, run the following command from the project directory.